alexcu2718/fdf/README.md

 - Implement a filtering mechanism that avoids unnecessary directory allocations.
 - Achieved via a closure-based approach triggered during `readdir` or `getdents` calls.
+- Although the cost of allocations doesn't seem too bad, I will look at this again at some point.
+- Maybe achieved via a lending iterator type approach?
+See [link for reference](https://docs.rs/lending-iterator/latest/lending_iterator/)